MendigoPower/Pages-theme/index.md

 ## Welcome to Gabriel Soares profile page!

+I am 25 years old, born in Brazil, now living in Vancouver, graduated in Business Administration, and now turning the studies to the technology area.

+### Some of my hobbies are:
+- Game enthusiastic; thousands of hours playing Witcher 3 and Skyrim;
+- Hardware enthusiastic: i enjoy build and dismantle my PC, to change to better components or just adjust the cable management;
+- Seld-Educated: Go after learning somenthing new by mylself or trying to fix something that is not working properly.

 Trying to gey my first profile website, using the Github Pages.

-I doing the Cornerstone International Comunity College program, called Web & App Development, to earn experience enough to apply for a Developer Job in Vancouver.
+I doing the Cornerstone International Comunity College program, called Web & App Development, to earn experience enough to start a new career and life here in Canadá, working as a Software Developer.

 ### Experiences and Skills